bgamari/ghc-wiki-import/status/oct17.md

 - It lacked support for testing within `msys2` on Windows
-- It offered little support in ensuring build purity
+- It offered little support in ensuring build purity and reproducibly configuring build environments
 - It required a significant investment of effort to setup, followed by an on-going administrative overhead